Michael Berry (radio host): Best Radio Host (Talk): Houston Press

 Berry won the readers' choice award of best talk radio host from the Houston Press in 2010.
 In the staff's view:

 Michael Berry might be too conservative for some, but we like how he has his finger on the pulse of Houston’s hot-button issues.
 We like to tune in after work to see what he makes of the day’s events, even if we don’t always agree.
 Often controversial, always compelling, he doesn’t talk over his callers like many of his right-wing talk show brethren; he actually tries to engage his callers, even — or especially — if he doesn’t completely agree with them.
 He’s a smart guy, and he understands politics and people from all walks of life.
 It makes him extremely listenable, and — dare we say it? — likable.

 Top 25 Radio Hosts: Newsmax Media Inc.

-Berry was considered on of the top 25 radio hosts by Newsmax in October 2006, saying:
+Berry was considered one of the top 25 radio hosts by Newsmax in October 2006, saying:

 He’s not only a popular talk show host but also a city councilman, mayor pro tempore, and a lawyer married to a lawyer.
 The Houston Chronicle says the Republican pol/talker makes it a “practice to provoke” and is a “love him or hate him” kind of guy.
 Berry says he wants his show to be a “controversial discussion of issues” where people “discuss openly what they typically think but can’t say.”